ZachJW34/nx-plus/libs/vue/README.md

 `nx e2e <name> [options]`

 We use `@nrwl/cypress` for e2e testing, so the options are as documented [here](https://github.com/nrwl/nx/tree/master/packages/cypress).

-## Modify the Webpack Configuration

-Modify the webpack config by exporting an Object or Function from your project's `configure-webpack.js` file.

-> If your project does not have a `configure-webpack.js` file, then simply add it at the root of your project.

-If the value is an Object, it will be merged into the final config using [`webpack-merge`](https://github.com/survivejs/webpack-merge).

-If the value is a function, it will receive the resolved config as the argument.
-The function can either mutate the config and return nothing, OR return a cloned or merged version of the config.

-For more information see the [Vue CLI documentation](https://cli.vuejs.org/config/#configurewebpack).

 ## Updating Nx Plus Vue